EddOliver/AggroFox/README.md

 ## Our Solution:

-Our solution to the problem was to create a sustainable model of sensing and irrigation automation.
+Our solution to the problem was to create a sustainable platform of sensing and irrigation automation with predictive analysis via cloud.

 <img src="https://image.ibb.co/kApd4T/Esquematico.png" width="800">